 Executive summary

-The Grid Code does not currently apply consistency of access arrangements across GB and, as such, does not assist the creation of a pan-GB market for power stations and power generating module (PGM) technology, by increasing the commonality of power station requirements.
+The Grid Code does not currently apply consistency of access arrangements across GB and, as such, does not assist the creation of a pan-GB market for Power Stations and Power Generating Module (PGM) technology, by increasing the commonality of Power Station requirements.

 What is the solution and when will it come into effect?

 Proposer’s solution: A single, common, harmonised solution would apply across the whole of GB.
-Currently, there are up to three different applications of ‘Large’, ‘Medium’ and ‘Small’ Power Station depending simply on which of the three onshore TO licensed areas a generator connects.
+Currently, there are up to three different applications of ‘Large’, ‘Medium’ and ‘Small’ Power Station depending simply on which of the three onshore TO licensed areas a Generator connects.
 Further details on the definition of Large, Medium and Small Power Stations can be found below by reference to the Glossary and Definitions in the current version of the Grid Code.
 The proposer’s solution for future Power Stations across GB is to define Large Power Stations as 10MW and above and Small Power Stations as less than 10MW.
-Going forward, there would be no concept of Medium Power Stations.
+Going forward, there would be no concept of Medium Power Stations, or the ability for a Generator to apply for a Bilateral Embedded Licence exemptible Large power station Agreement (BELLA), would not be available from the date of implementation.
 This proposal is non-retrospective and would be expected to apply from 2027 when the appropriate NGESO Balancing IT systems have been upgraded in order to facilitate the expected additional numbers of Balancing Mechanism (BM) participants.

 Implementation date: With respect to the changes to the Grid Code this would be 10 working days after The Authority’s decision expected in 2024 and for compliance implementation this would be anytime between 10 days following implementation up to circa 2027 depending on The Authority’s decision.
-Please see the summary table of NGESO’s estimated delivery timeframes and associated costs in Annex 11, which takes account of the need to make changes to the NGESO IT Balancing systems (i.e., it will take time to apply the changes associated with some of the options).
+Please see the summary table of ESO’s estimated delivery timeframes and associated costs in Annex 11, which takes account of the need to make changes to the ESO IT Balancing systems (i.e., it will take time to apply the changes associated with some of the options).
 Therefore, the time from when the requirement applies will depend upon which option is adopted.

 Summary of alternative solution(s) and implementation date(s):